 SSL_get_client_ciphers() returns the stack of available SSL_CIPHERs matching the list received from the client on ssl.
 If ssl is NULL, no ciphers are available, or ssl is not operating in server mode, NULL is returned.

 SSL_get_cipher_list() returns a pointer to the name of the SSL_CIPHER listed for ssl with priority.
 If ssl is NULL, no ciphers are available, or there are less ciphers than priority available, NULL is returned.

 SSL_get_shared_ciphers() creates a colon separated and NUL terminated list of SSL_CIPHER names that are available in both the client and the server. buf is the buffer that should be populated with the list of names and size is the size of that buffer.
 A pointer to buf is returned on success or NULL on error.
 If the supplied buffer is not large enough to contain the complete list of names then a truncated list of names will be returned.
-Note that just because a ciphersuite is available (i.e. it is configured in the cipher list) and shared by both the client and the server it does not mean that it is enabled (for example some ciphers may not be usable by a server if there is not a suitable certificate configured).
+Note that just because a ciphersuite is available (i.e. it is configured in the cipher list) and shared by both the client and the server it does not mean that it is enabled (see the description of SSL_get1_supported_ciphers() above).
 This function will return available shared ciphersuites whether or not they are enabled.
 This is a server side function only and must only be called after the completion of the initial handshake.

 Call SSL_get_cipher_list() with priority starting from 0 to obtain the sorted list of available ciphers, until NULL is returned.